MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-identify-operating-system-settings.md

 # Identify operating system settings

-When planning for your migration, you should identify which operating system settings you want to migrate and to what extent you want to create a new standard environment on each of the computers.
+When planning the migration, you should identify which operating system settings you want to migrate and to what extent you want to create a new standard environment on each of the computers.
 User State Migration Tool (USMT) enables you to migrate select settings and keep the default values for all others.
 The operating system settings include the following parameters:

 - **Appearance**